jawj/web-scraping-for-researchers/README.md

 There are also a couple of possible disadvantages:

 * **There's a fair bit for students to learn**.
-Ceratinly there's a higher barrier to entry than when using a web- or GUI-based option.
+Certainly there's a higher barrier to entry than when using a web- or GUI-based option.
 They'll need to get to grips with basic HTML, CSS selectors, and JavaScript.
 (It's also easy to see this opportunity for learning as an advantage, though!).

 * **It uses JavaScript**.
 While JavaScript can be unfairly maligned, it's still arguably not quite so fun or beginner-friendly as Ruby, or as widely known by researchers as, say, Python or Matlab.